 About the Facioscapulohumeral Muscular Dystrophy Clinical Trial Research Network

-The Facioscapulohumeral Muscular Dystrophy Clinical Trial Research Network (FSHD CTRN) is a consortium of eleven academic research centers (8 in the United States, and 3 in Europe) with expertise in FSHD clinical research, or in conducting neuromuscular clinical trials.
+The Facioscapulohumeral Muscular Dystrophy Clinical Trial Research Network (FSHD CTRN) is a consortium of fifteen academic research centers (12 in the United States, and 3 in Europe) with expertise in FSHD clinical research, or in conducting neuromuscular clinical trials.
 These centers leverage existing clinical trials infrastructure: including clinical investigators, research coordinators, study evaluators, and institutional resources like Clinical and Translational Science Research Awards (CTSAs) and local Research Institutes for clinical trial budget and contracting, and Clinical Research Centers, which provide subsidized clinical research space and facilities.

 A major hurdle to development of trial strategies and validation of outcome measures for FSHD clinical trials is the lack of an existing clinical trial network infrastructure with common standard operating procedures (SOPs).
 The FSHD CTRN surmounts this challenge by: